sambidsresh/birdisle/README.md

 Specific variances from stock redis include

-- Commands that would normally run in the background now run in the foreground, blocking the entire server.
+- Some actions that would normally run in the background now run in the foreground, blocking the entire server.
 - The number of open file handles is not adjusted.
 Attempting to make large numbers of connections may have dire consequences.
-- Lua debugging is not supported.
+- Lua debugging is not supported (although ``SCRIPT DEBUG sync`` might work).
 - Sentinel is not supported.
 - Cluster mode is not supported.
 - Modules that create background threads are not supported.
+- RDB files have limited support.
+The ``BGSAVE`` command is not supported at all, and the RDB file will only be updated on explicit request via ``SAVE`` or ``SHUTDOWN``.
-- Persistence (both RDB and AOF) is not supported.
+- AOF files have limited support.
+It cannot be enabled after the server has started, and rewriting (e.g. with ``BGREWRITEAOF``) is not supported.
-- Memory overheads are higher (in some cases, significantly higher)
+- Memory overheads are higher (in some cases, significantly higher).
 - It does not catch signals.
 If a graceful shutdown is required, the host process must catch and handle the signal.
-- All logging is disabled.
+- Logging is disabled by default.
 - Server shutdown is slower, because it takes some care to release all the allocated resources, rather than leaving it to the OS to clean up.